camunda-consulting/camunda-7-code-examples/snippets/fulltext-tasklist/README.md

 # Fulltext Task List

-If you want to search for long variable content, longer than the 4000 characters that you can save in a process variable, this snippet shows you, how to save your tasks with a CLOB containing the large text.
+If you want to search for long variable content, longer than the 4000 characters that you can save in a process variable, this snippet shows you how to save your tasks with a CLOB containing the large text.

 ## The detailed parts